-Having been on the receiving end of many design briefs, it is tempting to dismiss their value, as they are all too often flawed, falling into meaningless statements and rules.
-A well written design brief is however such a useful tool for the designer, that its value must not be underestimated.
+Having been on the receiving end of many design briefs, we know how tempting it is to dismiss their value, as they are all too often flawed, falling into a series of meaningless statements and rules.
+A well-written design brief, on the other hand, is such a useful tool for the designer, that its value must not be underestimated.

-At this point it is worth taking stock of what is needed in the design brief - If you can simply state the requirements and reference your brand guidelines then life is simple.
-If however you are in the position of having a Brand manual that does not have the definition you need (i.e. it only provides basic identity rules logo/typography/colours/etc, but does not define the visual persona), and you do not have the mandate for a brand development project, then a design brief is probably the only way forward, so read on...
+At this point it is worth taking stock of the scope of the task and how much detail is needed in the brief - if you can state the requirements plainly and reference your brand guidelines, then life is simple.
+If, however, you find yourself in the position of having a brand manual that does not have enough definition for the job (i.e. it only provides basic rules/logo/typography/colours/etc) and you do not have the mandate for a brand development project, then a full design brief is probably the only way forward, so read on...

 So what are the simple steps to defining a design brief?

 1 - Stating the obvious, but you have to start with referencing your brand and identity manual, as this should be the cornerstone of your brand … even if it does not tell the designer everything they need to know.